 - 1. The function of the Strategic Planning Committee shall be: - a.
 To review and evaluate all units of the University; - b.
 To make recommendations consistent with the mission and goals of the University to the University Senate regarding these units; - c.
 To project future needs by monitoring changing trends likely to have an impact upon the University in fulfilling its mission. - 2.
 The Strategic Planning Committee shall consist of the following: - a.
-Ex officio members: - 1) The Provost and Vice President for Academics Affairs who shall serve as Chairperson; - 2) The President of the University Senate; - 3) A representative from Student Affairs appointed by the President in consultation with the Provost and Vice President for Academic Affairs and the Associate Provost for Student Affairs; - 4) A representative from Business Affairs appointed by the President in consultation with the Vice President for Business Affairs; - 5) A dean of one of the colleges who is elected by and from the academic deans; - 6) The Chairperson of the Senate Committee on University Resources; - 7) The Vice President for Advancement. - b.
+Ex officio members: - 1) The Provost and Vice President for Academics Affairs who shall serve as Chairperson; - 2) The President of the University Senate; - 3) A representative from Student Affairs appointed by the President in consultation with the Provost and Vice President for Academic Affairs and the Associate Provost for Student Affairs; - 4) A representative from Business Affairs appointed by the President in consultation with the Vice President for Business Affairs; - 5) A representative from Enrollment Management appointed by the President in consultation with the Provost and Vice President for Academic Affairs and the Associate Provost for Enrollment Management; - 6) A dean of one of the colleges who is elected by and from the academic deans; - 7) The Chairperson of the Senate Committee on University Resources; - 8) The Vice President for Advancement. - b.
 Elected members of the full-time tenured faculty:

 The Committee on Elections shall conduct elections by and from each College.
 Members shall be nominated by the full-time faculty of the respective College and elected by and from the full-time faculty of that College for three-year staggered terms.
-If a vacancy occurs prior to the completion of a term, the Dean of that College, in consultation with the College Executive Committee, shall appoint a replacement from the full-time tenured faculty of that College subject to ratification by the Executive Committee of the Senate.
+If a vacancy occurs prior to the completion of a term, the Dean of that College, in consultation with the c.
+Elected members of the full-time tenured faculty:

+College Executive Committee, shall appoint a replacement from the full-time tenured faculty of that College subject to ratification by the Executive Committee of the Senate.
 The appointee shall complete the unexpired term.